-Experts Offer Tips For Actors Moving To LA
+Experts Offer Tips For Actors Moving To Los Angeles

 Don’t Forget Where You Came From And All The Little People That Got You Here

 When you do get your big break, don’t forget everyone that helped you out get there.
 Being cast on a TV show can be a humbling experience.
-Of course the actors are the stars of the show, but working on set puts you face to face with the hundreds of people who work together behind the scenes to make a movie happen.
+Of course, the actors are the stars of the show, but working on set puts you face to face with the hundreds of people who work together behind the scenes to make a movie happen.

 [Featured Image by Christopher Polk/Getty Images]